deekshithabo/react-app-build/README.md

 # Deploy React App to Server

-This project teaches how to deploy a react application to server (AWS, GCP, AZURE, DIGITAL OCEAN, VPS)
+This project teaches how to deploy a react application to server (AWS)

 ## Node and npm installation